Himax Technologies (NASDAQ:HIMX) Updates Q2 2022 Earnings Guidance

-Himax Technologies (NASDAQ:HIMX – Get Rating) issued an update on its second quarter 2022 earnings guidance on Thursday morning.
+Himax Technologies (NASDAQ:HIMX – Get Rating) updated its second quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.45-$0.50 for the period.
 The company issued revenue guidance of $330.25 million-$346.76 million.

-Himax Technologies (NASDAQ:HIMX – Get Rating) last announced its earnings results on Thursday, May 12th.
-The semiconductor company reported $0.70 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.70.
-The business had revenue of $412.81 million for the quarter.
-Himax Technologies had a net margin of 29.43% and a return on equity of 62.49%.

-Several research firms have commented on HIMX.
-Nomura Instinet reiterated a neutral rating and set a $11.00 price target on shares of Himax Technologies in a report on Thursday, April 7th.
-Credit Suisse Group reduced their price target on shares of Himax Technologies from $18.00 to $13.80 in a research report on Monday, May 16th.
-StockNews.com initiated coverage on shares of Himax Technologies in a research report on Thursday, March 31st.
-They issued a hold rating for the company.
-Finally, Nomura cut shares of Himax Technologies from a buy rating to a neutral rating and set a $11.00 price objective on the stock. in a research note on Thursday, April 7th.
+HIMX has been the topic of several analyst reports.
+StockNews.com assumed coverage on shares of Himax Technologies in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.
+Credit Suisse Group lowered their price objective on Himax Technologies from $18.00 to $13.80 in a research report on Monday, May 16th.
+Nomura Instinet reiterated a neutral rating and issued a $11.00 target price on shares of Himax Technologies in a report on Thursday, April 7th.
+Finally, Nomura lowered shares of Himax Technologies from a buy rating to a neutral rating and set a $11.00 price target for the company. in a report on Thursday, April 7th.

-Several institutional investors have recently added to or reduced their stakes in the business.
-Advisory Services Network LLC purchased a new position in shares of Himax Technologies during the 1st quarter worth about $216,000.
-Neuberger Berman Group LLC acquired a new stake in Himax Technologies in the first quarter valued at approximately $880,000.
-Virtu Financial LLC acquired a new stake in Himax Technologies in the first quarter valued at approximately $428,000.
-Royal Bank of Canada grew its position in Himax Technologies by 30.1% in the first quarter.
-Royal Bank of Canada now owns 116,671 shares of the semiconductor company’s stock valued at $1,267,000 after acquiring an additional 27,000 shares in the last quarter.
-Finally, Dynamic Technology Lab Private Ltd acquired a new stake in Himax Technologies in the first quarter valued at approximately $288,000.
-26.96% of the stock is currently owned by institutional investors.

 Himax Technologies, Inc, a fabless semiconductor company, provides display imaging processing technologies in China, Taiwan, the Philippines, Korea, Japan, Europe, and the United States.
 The company operates through two segments, Driver IC and Non-Driver Products.
 It offers display driver integrated circuits (ICs) and timing controllers that are used in televisions, laptops, monitors, mobile phones, tablets, automotive, digital cameras, car navigation, virtual reality devices, and other consumer electronic devices.